-In the Central Precinct a range of activities are proposed around existing buildings and landscape area which are compatible with the ongoing heritage conservation of the Fernhill venue and its extensive land holding.
-The proposal for the Central Precinct will open the site to regular community uses which will help finance the ongoing preservation of the Estate's important heritage values through the Working Heritage Business Plan.
+In the Central Precinct a range of activities are proposed around existing buildings and landscape areas which are compatible with the ongoing heritage conservation of the Fernhill venue and its extensive land holding.
+The proposal for the Central Precinct will open the site to regular community uses in order to help finance the ongoing preservation of the Estate's important heritage values through the Working Heritage Business Plan.
 These are discussed further in Sections 4 and 6.